SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments

 The selected reference panoramas show that the viewport of the camera image can be estimated from panorama positions with large in-between distances.
 Looking at the viewport in Example 2 (bottom row), the door as well as the adjoining wall are correctly detected by the viewport mask from different reference positions despite perspective distortion.

 In conclusion, the depthwise-correlation used for the matching demonstrates its ability to incorporate finely-granulated details from the query encoder into the main network branch.
 It effectively distinguishes subtle distinctions in target images, maps from the photo to the semantic domain, and, in conjunction with the panoramas, successfully induces the correct 6D pose offset.
-While being based on deep template matching \cite{Mercier2021}, the ability of the operation to bridge the domain gap between semantic and real images as well as dealing with severe perspective distortion is the main novelty of our work.
-This innovation holds potential for various applications.
+While being based on deep template matching \cite{Mercier2021}, the ability of the operation to bridge the domain gap between semantic and real images as well as dealing with severe perspective distortion is one of the main novelties of our work.